 - I usually have some Italian turkey sausage frozen and already cooked that I will often add to my pizzas

-- tomato, peeled and seeded (I also dry them by dabbing with scott towels)
+- tomato, peeled and seeded (I also dry them by dabbing with paper towels)

 - mozarella, shredded to taste

 Saute onion, peppers and fresh garlic (optional) until tender.

 Preheat pizza stone for 30 minutes – I have pizza stones by Sur la Table with dome lids (8″) and Emile Henry (10″).